Wiltshire Council has outlined its financial proposals to help the county and its residents get back...

 Calne Campus Project

-Five or six years ago when I was Chairman of Calne Area Board, I was able to persuade Wiltshire Council that Calne should be one of the towns to have a Campus and I have been leading on the project ever since.
-As a result, about £6.5M of development has or will be taking place in Calne, including improvements to the Beversbrook outdoor sports and community facility, incorporation of the Calne Community Hub into the library building, and the refurbishment of the Leisure Centre.
+7 or 8 years ago when I was Chairman of Calne Area Board I was able to persuade Wiltshire Council that Calne should be one of the towns to have a Campus, and I led on the project until it’s recent conclusion.
+As a result, about £6.5M worth of development has taken place in Calne, including improvements to the Beversbrook sports and community facility, incorporation of the Calne Community Hub into the refurbished library building, and the refurbishment of the Leisure Centre that was completed in November 2020.

 Road Safety on the A4

-In my Division there is a housing estate of 69 houses on the south side of the main A4 road.
-Unfortunately, when the estate was created there was no footpath along the south side of the A4 so anyone wanting to walk to the local Primary School, local shop, or into Calne had to cross the busy road.
-Residents asked me whether it was possible to get a zebra crossing installed so that they could cross the road safely, particularly at busy times when they need to get children to school or collect them.
-Following investigation, I was advised by Highways officers that it would not be possible to install a zebra crossing at that location; however, I did some more research and it was agreed that it might be possible to install footpath on the south side of the A4 to link into the existing footpath network closer to the town.
-This work was eventually completed and the photograph shows Alan being thanked by a local Mum and her children.
+In Quemerford there is a housing estate of 69 houses on the south side of the main A4 road.
+Unfortunately, when the estate was created there was no footpath along the south side of the A4 so anyone wanting to walk to the local Primary School, local shops, or into Calne had to cross the busy road.
+Residents asked whether it was possible to get a zebra crossing installed so that they could cross the road safely, particularly at busy times when they need to get children to school or collect them.

 Air Quality issues